ValtteriL/OpalOPC/website/docs/tutorials/manage-vulnerabilities-with-defectdojo/index.md

     - Choose report file: Choose the SARIF report
 4. Select Import
 5. Do any modifications to test results or engagement if desired
-6. Select Engagements>View Engagements
-7. Close the active engagement

 You can now see the issues detected by OpalOPC in the engagement scan findings.
 The findings are also visible in the product metrics.

 ![Scan results in engagement](imported-results-visible-in-engagement.jpeg)

-Every time you test the server, you need to repeat this process of creating a new engagement and importing the scan results.
+Depending on how your security testing practices, you can either reuse the engagement on future tests or create a new engagement each time.
 DefectDojo takes care of handling duplicates and closing issues in the same product that are no longer relevant.

 ### Automatically from CI/CD pipeline

 To automatically import scan results, we need to use the DefectDojo API.
-We will show how to configure a dedicated DefectDojo API user for our pipeline, and configure the pipeline in [Jenkins tutorial](../automated-dast-on-opcua-with-jenkins/) to use it.
+We will create a dedicated DefectDojo API user for our pipeline and configure the pipeline in the [Jenkins tutorial](../automated-dast-on-opcua-with-jenkins/) to use it.

-#### Create dedicated API user
+#### Create a dedicated API user

 1. Create a new user
     - Username: `<anything>`